spenibus/cors-everywhere-firefox-addon/README.md

  - This addon is now a WebExtension.
  - Android is untested therefore not officialy supported.
    [Android platform support #15][9]
- - Since Firefox 74.0, the addon can not operate on local files.
+ - In Firefox 74.0, the addon can not operate on local files (using the file:/// protocol).
+This is apparently fixed in 75.0.
    [Firefox 74.0 #32][10]